Top Causes of Elevated Liver Enzymes + How to Treat High AST and ALT

 Using these types of non-gimmicky supplements can actually help with weight loss - provided they are used correctly.

 #5.
 Autoimmune Hepatitis (AST/ALT in the 100 to 600 range)

 While autoimmune hepatitis is not as common as the other 4 listed above it's still worth mentioning.

-Autoimmune disease is in the rise in the United States and is therefore a very important cause of diseases.
+Autoimmune disease is on the rise in the United States and is, therefore, a very important cause of diseases.

 The term autoimmune means exactly as it sounds - auto attack by the immune system on your body or tissues.